digital-asset/docs.daml.com/docs/2.8.11/docs/canton/usermanual/console.rst

 For production use cases, in particular if the Admin Api is not just bound to localhost, we recommend to enable :ref:`TLS <tls-configuration>` with mutual authentication.
-Note that for remote `domain` or `sequencer` nodes for `public-api` configuration uses different TLS settings than the `admin-api` configuration, i.e.:
+Note that for remote `domain` or `sequencer` nodes the `public-api` configuration uses different TLS settings than the `admin-api` configuration:

 .. code-block:: none